Patrick Herminie: Early life, education and career

 After earning his Doctorate in General Medicine, Herminie was appointed as a Medical Officer at Victoria Hospital in 1990.
 He was promoted to Senior Medical Officer in 1992 and became the Director of the Environmental Health Section at the Ministry of Health in 1995.
 That same year, he received the Chevening Award from the British government and completed a Master's degree in Public Health at the Nuffield Institute, University of Leeds, in England.

 After returning to Seychelles, Herminie was appointed Director General of Disease Prevention and Control in the Ministry of Health in 1996.
 Committed to continually enhancing his knowledge and skill set, Herminie made it a priority to invest in further education.
 In 1997, he attended a Training of Trainers (Epidemic Control) course organized by the World Health Organization (WHO) in Addis Ababa, Ethiopia.
 The following year, in 1998, he was appointed Director General of the Division of Primary Health Care in the Ministry of Health.

 From 2000 to 2003, Herminie served as the Director General of Primary Health Care at the Ministry of Health.

 In 2004, Herminie decided to pursue a career as a full-time politician (see political career).
 However, he had to temporarily step back in 2016 when his party lost the legislative election.
 By that time, Herminie had served as the Speaker of the National Assembly.

 From 2016 to 2020, Herminie served as Secretary of State for the Prevention of Drug Abuse and Rehabilitation.
 By then, Seychelles was facing an unprecedented epidemic of heroin addiction.
 In response, Herminie established an agency to tackle the issue directly.

+In October 2023, Patrick Herminie was charged with witchcraft by the Seychellois public prosecutor.
+He denied the charges, describing them as politically motivated.
+In February 2024, the Victoria public prosecutor's office dropped all accusations against him.